Outset

 The Kalahari can look subtler than some desert icons.
 It does not always have the instant theatricality of enormous dunes or sharply sculpted rock landscapes.
 But that visual understatement can hide what matters most: open-country heat, sparse cover, distance between comfort, and the way the day slowly becomes more demanding through exposure.

-That gives the region a distinct desert logic.
-The practical burden is often not dramatic route complexity, but the accumulation of time in heat and low shade, often combined with wildlife-aware movement and the realities of support structure in open country.
+That gives the region a distinct desert character.
+The challenge is often not dramatic route complexity, but the accumulation of time in heat and low shade, often combined with wildlife-aware movement through open country.

-This is why the Kalahari deserves a fully authored destination read.
+This is why the Kalahari deserves its own story.
 It teaches a quieter but still very real version of desert seriousness.

 Its force is not always in spectacle.
 It is in what the day asks once the body is fully inside the environment.